KushairiNorazli/MalaysianTextbookAI/README.md

-# MalaysianTextbookAI
+# AI courses
-Edge AI model trained on Malaysian Textbook
+Repository of AI model for my courses